-2. Member States shall lay down in their legislation that prices of Information Society services are to be indicated accurately and unequivocally.
+2. Member States shall lay down in their legislation that where Information Society services refer to prices, and other essential terms and conditions, these are to be indicated accurately and unequivocally and must include all additional costs.

 COMMERCIAL COMMUNICATIONS

 Information to be provided